skydog23/jsreality-2021/docs/WEB_NATIVE_VIEWER_STRATEGY.md

-# Web-Native Viewer Strategy: JRViewer Functionality Without Plugin System
+# Web-Native Viewer Strategy: JSRViewer Functionality Without Plugin System

+## Folder Structure

+The `JSRViewer` class and related components will be located in:
+- **Main class**: `src/core/viewers/app/JSRViewer.js`
+- **Supporting classes**: `src/core/viewers/app/` (ContentManager, Menubar, Toolbar, etc.)

+This places the application-level viewer functionality as a subfolder of the `viewers` folder, since `JSRViewer` is essentially a viewer with additional application-level features (menus, panels, content management, etc.).

 ## What Information Do Plugins Receive?